Lab Members

 April switched over to our lab in Fall 2021 when her advisor moved to Texas.
 She was initially studying the effects of diet on honeybee resistance to parasites.
 Now she studying the effects of nutrient concentrations on insecticidal bait consumption by melon flies.

 Kevin joined the lab in Fall 2021.
-He is testing the effectiveness of planting insectary plants in avocado and cabbage agroecosystems to facilitate predation on pest insects.
+He is examined the effectiveness of planting insectary plants in avocado and cabbage agroecosystems to facilitate predation on pest insects.
+He published a research article on parasitoid-induced movement in diamondback moth larvae in the journal Arthropod-Plant Interactions.
+Kevin graduated with his MS degree in Fall 2023.

 Undergraduate students